Battle of Naseby: Action

 Unlike Rupert, Cromwell had roughly half of his wing uncommitted, as only the front line of Cromwell's wing had taken part in the defeat of Langdale.
 He sent only four divisions (roughly two regiments) after Langdale, and turned his reserves against the left flank and rear of the Royalist centre.
 At about the same time, Okey's dragoons mounted their horses and charged from the Sulby Hedges against the right wing of the Royalist infantry, as did some of Ireton's regiments which had partly rallied.

 Some of the trapped Royalist infantry began to throw down their arms and call for quarter; others tried to conduct a fighting retreat.
 One regiment, apparently Rupert's "Bluecoats", stood their ground and repulsed all attacks.
 One eyewitness said "The Blue regiment of the Kings stood to it very stoutly, and stirred not, like a wall of brasse...".[sic]
 Eventually, Fairfax led his own regiment of foot and horse against them, breaking their resistance, with Fairfax reportedly capturing their standard himself.
 Archaeological evidence, chiefly recovered musket balls, suggests this episode took place in the vicinity of Long Hold Spinney, about 1 km behind the original Royalist positions.

 At some stage, the King attempted to lead his lifeguard of horse to the rescue of his centre or in a counter-attack against Cromwell's troopers, but was prevented from doing so by a Scottish nobleman, the Earl of Carnwath, who seized his bridle and said, "Would you go upon your death, Sire?"
 Seeing the King swerve away from the enemy, his lifeguard also retreated in disorder for several hundred yards.
 Meanwhile, Rupert's cavalry had reached Naseby and the Parliamentarian baggage, whose escort refused to surrender and drove them off.
 Although Rupert rallied his men and returned to the battlefield, it was now too late to save the remnants of their infantry, and he could not induce his cavalry to make another charge.
-Fairfax halted and reorganised his lines, and when he resumed his advance, the Royalist cavalry withdrew.
+Fairfax halted and reorganised his lines, and when he resumed his advance, the Royalist cavalry withdrew to Ashby-de-la-Zouch.

 Fairfax's forces pursued survivors fleeing north towards Leicester.
 Archaeological evidence suggests fugitives and Royalist baggage guards tried to rally on the slopes of Castle Yard (also known as Wadborough Hill), a wooded hill with the ruins of a motte and bailey castle, about 1.5 mi behind the original battle line.
 Many Royalists were slaughtered when they mistakenly followed what they thought was the main road to Leicester into the churchyard in the village of Marston Trussell, and were unable to escape their pursuers.
-In the aftermath of the battle, Parliamentarian troops reportedly killed at least 100 female camp-followers and mutilated many others.
+In the aftermath of the battle, Parliamentarian troops reportedly killed at least 100 female camp followers and mutilated many others.
 This was supposedly done in the belief they were Irish, though the women were probably Welsh whose language was mistaken for Irish.